KeenyJin/SOIA-DOD/README.md

 ### YOLOv9

-You should finetune the pretrained YOLOv9 object detector to predict the next active objects.
-You can download the finetuned weights [here](https://drive.google.com/file/d/1nlGRP-zKhLWj_HK_gNkoULXcdC3phRA2/view?usp=drive_link).
+You should fine-tune the pre-trained YOLOv9 object detector to predict the next active objects.
+You can download the fine-tuned weights [here](https://drive.google.com/file/d/1nlGRP-zKhLWj_HK_gNkoULXcdC3phRA2/view?usp=drive_link).

 ### SOIA-DOD